Current Newsletter: April-May 2022 Newsletter

 Summer before Junior Year

-The summer before junior year is an ideal time to start test prep and often provides the most scheduling flexibility.
-The summer affords students time to concentrate on the extra work that test prep demands before the rigors of junior year begin.
+The summer before junior year is an ideal time to start and often provides the most scheduling flexibility.
+The summer affords students time to concentrate on the extra work that test prep demands.
 Students can work more intensively, meeting twice per week, to accelerate coverage of the material.
 If a student is improving quickly, he or she could consider taking the August SAT, September ACT, October SAT, or October ACT.
-This plan is best for students who will be dealing with the busyness of a fall sport, need additional tutoring hours due to a learning difference, have text anxiety, or just want a head start to minimize pressure.
+This plan is best for students who will be dealing with the busyness of a fall sport, need additional tutoring hours due to a learning difference, text anxiety, or just want a head start to minimize pressure.

-The beginning of a student’s junior year can also be an ideal time to start.
-We are busy with our seniors until the middle or end of September, so openings can be limited until early October.
-Call early to reserve a time slot to start early October.
+The beginning of a student’s junior year is also a great time to start.
+We are busy with our seniors until late August or mid-September, so openings can be limited until then.
+Contact us mid-Summer to reserve a slot for Fall.

-- Starting the preparation in January is often too late for the Feb ACT and even the March SAT.
+- Starting the preparation in January is often too late for the Feb ACT and March SAT.

 - For SAT, sign up for the Question and Answer Service when available.